 A student who earns between a 1.0 and 2.0 grade point average in any single term is placed on academic warning.

 A registration hold is placed on students on academic warning.
-The academic adviser arranges to have the hold removed only after the student has completed the online academic assessment and discussed that assessment with their academic adviser.
-Advisers are referred to their departmental advising coordinator to determine how to remove the warning hold for a student.
+The academic advisor arranges to have the hold removed only after the student has completed the online academic assessment and discussed that assessment with their academic advisor.
+Advisors are referred to their departmental advising coordinator to determine how to remove the warning hold for a student.